emsalcengiz/emsalcengiz/README.md

 # Hi there, I'm Emsal!

-💁‍♀️✨ I'm an **Associate Data Engineer at Metyis**, building smart, scalable, and cloud-native data pipelines for a global e-commerce client.
+💁‍♀️✨ I'm an **Associate Data Engineer at Metyis**, building smart, scalable, and cloud-native data pipelines for a global client.

----

 ## What I do